uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Developer journey to production credentials

 It is important that quality software products are available for customers to submit their self-assessment returns through Making Tax Digital.
-HMRC is committed to providing help and support for vendors and developers throughout the software development process.
+HMRC is committed to providing help and support for software providers and developers throughout the software development process.

 Here, we describe the steps developers go through from initially registering an application to gaining production credentials to submitting live data and also the support available at each stage and the interactions developers will have with HMRC.